-CARS is a volunteer rescue squad with approximately 200 active members.
-We also have career firefighter/paramedics from Albemarle County Fire & Rescue that supplement our staffing on weekdays.
-The organization is headed operationally by L. Dayton Haugh, who has served as Chief for the past 16 years.
-Administratively, the department is run by President Larry Claytor.
-We are a member of the Virginia Association of Volunteer Rescue Squads assigned to District I. In 2008, we ran over 12,000 calls and Firehouse Magazine ranked us as the busiest volunteer rescue squad in the country.
+CARS is a volunteer rescue squad with approximately 100 active members.
+We have been serving the community continuously since 1960.
+In 2008, we ran over 12,000 calls and Firehouse Magazine ranked us as the busiest volunteer rescue squad in the country.

-CARS operates eight advanced life ambulances (medic units), three advanced life support quick response cars (zone cars), two heavy rescue trucks (squads), a water rescue truck with two boats, a technical rescue truck, a collapse rescue trailer, a command car, a mass causality incident truck and a special events bicycle response team with support trailer.
+CARS operates eight advanced life ambulances (medic units), three advanced life support quick response cars (zone cars), two heavy rescue trucks (squads), a water rescue truck with two boats, a technical rescue truck, a collapse rescue trailer, a command car, a mass casuality incident truck, and a support trailer.
 All current apparatus is owned by the department and was purchased primarily with funds raised through donations from our community.

-The Charlottesville-Albemarle Rescue Squad has over 115 personnel trained in ALS and over 100 certified at the EMT-B level.
-ALS certification includes over 600 hours of classroom training and months of practical rotations in the hospital, along with a minimum of 40 hours of continuing education annually.
+The Charlottesville-Albemarle Rescue Squad has personnel trained at both the ALS and BLS level.
+Paramedic certification includes over 600 hours of classroom training and months of practical rotations in the hospital, along with a minimum of 40 hours of continuing education annually.
 ALS certified personnel can initiate complex medical and airway procedures for critically injured trauma and medical emergency patients.
 EMT-B providers receive 121 hours of training and are taught basic intercessory procedures to react to most any emergency situation.
 These technicians are also able to assist patients with administering their own medications.

 We are dispatched on emergency calls by the Emergency Communications Center (ECC).
 Assignment of apparatus to emergency calls is predetermined based on response time and distance.
-Most members carry department issued pagers which alert them to major emergency calls and assist in bringing in additional staffing during peak call loads.
+Most members carry a department issued pager or use a smartphone app which alerts them to major emergency calls and assists in bringing in additional staffing during peak call loads.

 (written in 1960)

-To save life and administer first aid, to teach methods of safety and first aid to the general public and in the schools;Êto serve in time of flood, fire, hurricane and famine;Êto render assistance in case of accident, casualty and illness;Êto instruct its members in principles and applications of life saving and first aid.
+To save life and administer first aid, to teach methods of safety and first aid to the general public and in the schools; to serve in time of flood, fire, hurricane and famine; to render assistance in case of accident, casualty and illness; to instruct its members in principles and applications of life saving and first aid.

-TheÊAlbemarle Rescue Squad became theÊCharlottesville-Albemarle Rescue Squad soon after beginning operations in November of 1960.
+The Albemarle Rescue Squad became the Charlottesville-Albemarle Rescue Squad soon after beginning operations in November of 1960.
 The Squad carries on the original mission by: